lukestrickland/ggdmc/README.md

 First, we convert the first stage samples (i.e., hsam0) to a generic object, hsam.
 Then, we use the _repeat_ function to iterate model fit.
-Meanwhile, we use _CheckConverged_ to check whether Markov chains are flat, well-mixed, and have enough effective samples.
+Meanwhile, we use _CheckConverged_ to check whether Markov chains are flat, well-mixed, and have enough effective samples. _flat_ is to check whether premature convergence happens. _premature convergence is still less explored subject in fitting complex cognitive / biological (Ryan 1996).

 ```